adamhaile/S/README.md

 document.body.appendChild(view); // add view to document
 ```
+Some things to note:

+- There's no code to handle updating the application.
+Other than a liberal sprinkling of `()` dereferences, this could be static code.
+In the lingo, S enables declarative programming, where we focus on defining how things should be and S handles updating one such state to the next as our data changes.

-The htmlliterals library uses S computations to construct the dynamic parts of our view (note the '@' expressions).
+- The htmlliterals library leverages S computations to construct the dynamic parts of the view (note the '@' sections).
 That way, whenever our data changes, S updates the affected parts of the DOM automatically.

-This lets us write concise, declarative code which is also efficient &mdash; Surplus.js apps generally places at or near the top of the various web application benchmarks.
+- S handles updates in as efficient a manner as possible: Surplus.js apps generally places at or near the top of the various web framework benchmarks (ToDoMVC, dbmonster, etc).

-Declarative programming also has the advantage of enabling extensibility.
+Reactive programs also have the benefit of a very 'open' structure that enables extensibility.
 For instance, we can add localStorage persistence with no changes to the code above and only a handful of new lines:

 ```javascript
 if (localStorage.todos) // load stored todos on start